gdpr1504/webdevassignment/README.md

 Step-8: Run python manage.py startapp appname --Creating the apps Add the created app in Installed_Apps in settings.py file
 Step-9: Create required html files in template folder.
 Add urls and views.
+Step-10: Using the data in local database i did Create,Read,Update and Delete Operations.

+Deploy:
+Run python manage.py runserver

+Didnot deploy it globally as I used my local database for storing data.